bgrolleman/neovim/README.md

 Open the keymap.lua file, and add entries there

+### Mini file explores

+SPACE f m

+This allows you to use EDIT functions to create, rename, files Use = to commit and q to step out

 ### TODO

 - [x] Play with GIT integration
 - [ ] Figure out :terminal
+  - There seems to be a video dedicated on terminal usage in LazyVIM
 - [ ] Figure out how to disable auto complete for markdown

 ### Co-Pilot